 PITCH supports local organisations that work with marginalised communities and adolescent girls and young women to advocate, generate evidence and improve policy in the HIV response.

-This enables men who have sex with men, sex workers, transgender people, people who use drugs and adolescent girls and young women to realise their human rights and get equal access to HIV and sexual and reproductive health services.
+PITCH stands for the Partnership to Inspire, Transform and Connect the HIV response.
+The programme enables men who have sex with men, sex workers, transgender people, people who use drugs and adolescent girls and young women to realise their human rights and get equal access to HIV and sexual and reproductive health services.

 PITCH does this across nine countries.
 Together with around 90 civil society organisations, we advocate for changes to laws and policies that impact the enjoyment of equal rights and access to HIV-services of marginalised communities.